 In its 2017 final report, the FAA’s UAS Identification and Tracking (UAS ID) ARC recommended (pp. 47-48) that “the United States government be the sole keeper of any PII collected or submitted in connection with new UAS ID and tracking requirements.”
 It went on to state that “[t]he privacy of all individuals (including operators and customers) should be addressed, and privacy should be a consideration during the rulemaking for remote ID and tracking.”

+Published Standards: The Airborne Public Safety Accreditation Commission (APSAC) Standards for Public Safety Small Unmanned Aircraft System (sUAS) Programs dated 10/14/17 include brief discussions of privacy, data collection minimization, management of digital media evidence, and retention of PII.
+The International Association of Chiefs of Police (IACP) Aviation Committee Recommended Guidelines for the Use of Unmanned Aircraft also touch on privacy.

-Published Standards: No published UAS-specific privacy standards have been identified.
-There are a number of international standards related to information security management and the protection of PII that have been developed within ISO/IEC JTC1/SC 27, IT Security techniques.
+While not UAS-specific, there are a number of international standards related to information security management and the protection of PII that have been developed within ISO/IEC JTC1/SC 27, IT Security techniques.
 Work tends to focus on privacy enhancing technologies and data protection since “privacy” gets into cultural and social norms which differ around the world.
 WG5 on Identity Management and Privacy Technologies is the home for such work within SC27.

 In-Development Standards: ISO/CD 21384-3, Unmanned Aircraft Systems – Part 3: Operations and Procedures, is in development within ISO/TC 20/SC 16/WG 3.
 It includes brief discussions of data protection and privacy etiquette.